 Our investment activities are managed by the Advisor.
 The Advisor is responsible for sourcing potential investments, conducting research on prospective investments, analyzing investment opportunities, structuring our investments, and monitoring our investments and portfolio companies on an ongoing basis.
 The Advisor is led by James R. Maher, Chairman and Chief Executive Officer of the Company and the Advisor, and Michael B. Lazar, Chief Operating Officer of the Company and the Advisor.
-They are supported by the Advisor's team of employees, including 14 investment professionals who have extensive experience in commercial and mezzanine lending, investment banking, accounting, corporate law and private equity investing.
-Senior management as well as other key personnel of the Advisor have critical industry experience and relationships that we rely on to implement our business plan.
+They are supported by the Advisor's team of employees, including 18 investment professionals who have extensive experience in commercial and mezzanine lending, investment banking, accounting, corporate law and private equity investing.

-The Advisor has an investment committee comprised of 11 members, including Messrs.
-Maher and Lazar and several executives of BlackRock, Inc. ("BlackRock") and several of the principals of Kelso & Company, L.P. (the "Kelso Principals").
-We benefit from the extensive and varied relevant experience of the BlackRock executives and the Kelso Principals serving on the Advisor's investment committee.
+The Advisor has an investment committee comprised of Messrs.
+Maher and Lazar, several executives of BlackRock, Inc. ("BlackRock") and several of the principals of Kelso & Company, L.P. (the "Kelso Principals").
+We benefit from the extensive and varied relevant experience of the BlackRock executives and the Kelso Principals serving on the investment committee.
+Although the BlackRock executives and Kelso Principals who serve on the investment committee bring the benefit of expertise they have gained at BlackRock, Kelso & Company, L.P. ("Kelso") and elsewhere, neither of those organizations provides us with investment advice.
+Nevertheless, we benefit from the business and specific industry knowledge and transaction expertise of BlackRock.
+The Kelso Principals who serve on the investment committee bring the benefit of the expertise they gained at Kelso and elsewhere, including providing access to a broad network of contacts.